 Whether you’re running a small business, healthcare office, or a large corporation, knowing the right time to submit a debt to your collection agency remains tricky.
 There’s a delicate balance.
 You shouldn’t send an account to collections too soon, but you also shouldn’t wait too long.
 So what’s the correct timeframe?
 Here are some things

-With the COVID-19 pandemic still hanging on, many healthcare providers have adjusted their services to a combination of telemedicine and office visits to meet patient demand under safe conditions.
-Unfortunately, some providers remain wary of offering a telemedicine alternative due to the risk of nonpayment, and telemedicine faces many of the same problems of nonpayment
+Many healthcare providers have adjusted their services to a combination of telemedicine and office visits to meet patient demand under safe conditions.
+Unfortunately, some providers remain wary of offering a telemedicine alternative due to the risk of nonpayment, and telemedicine faces many of the same problems of nonpayment that occur during in-office visits.
+Does that

 There isn’t a single industry unaffected by COVID-19, but few have been more impacted than the healthcare industry.
 While the pandemic bombarded healthcare providers, their receivables were thrown into a state of flux.
 Given the effects of the pandemic, could providers continue to send past-due accounts to collections?
 Did they even have the time to